snowleo208/snowleo208/README.md

 As a front-end software engineer, I thrive on creating seamless user experiences.
 I collaborate closely with designers to bring visions to life, using tools like React, Next.js, TypeScript, and automated testing to ensure top-notch quality.

-When I'm not crafting code, you'll often find me immersed in the worlds of Fire Emblem and The Legend of Zelda—those series are my absolute favorites!
-Lately, I've been delving into the fascinating realm of AI-related topics too.
+When I'm not crafting code, you'll often find me immersed in the worlds of Fire Emblem and The Legend of Zelda!
+Lately, I've been delving into AI-related topics too.

 ## 🛠️ Technologies and Tools I use: